 #1 I can sell your home for more than other agents

-You want your Realtor® to have a quiet confidence, not false bravado.
-A good Realtor will show you how proficient they are by selling your home in a timely fashion at a good price.
+You want your real estate agent to have a quiet confidence, not false bravado.
+A good agent will show you how proficient they are by selling your home in a timely fashion at a good price.
 Exaggerated promises of a huge windfall from the sale of your home will only leave you disappointed.
 Read more tips about how to find a quality real estate agent here.

 #2 I can take photos of your home.

-There are some Realtors who can take a decent photo, but many agents hire local professional photographers to take photos for their clients.
+There are some agents who can take a decent photo, but many agents hire local professional photographers to take photos for their clients.
 You want your home shown to the world in the best light, so great photos are crucial.
-Many Realtors hire local professional photographers to take photos for their clients.
-If your Realtor insists they can take their own photos, ask for samples.
+This is especially true now that more families are viewing and buying homes entirely online.
+If your agents insists they can take their own photos, ask for samples.
 Look at their current listings to see if the photos are clear, with flattering light.

 #3 I’m too busy.

 #4 You are being too picky.

 If you’re a buyer, there is nothing worse than being told that you are too picky.
 In your initial meeting, you should outline exactly what you are looking for.
-In return, your Realtor should manage your expectations.
+In return, your agent should manage your expectations.
 Being told your price range doesn’t allow for a fourth bedroom or a finished basement may be a harsh reality.
 In the current housing market, there is little inventory available, and houses are being sold very quickly.
 But being told you’re picky for not liking a pink rug in the master bedroom or paneling in the family room is just wrong.